psandahl/dapper/README.md

 # dapper

-A more serious attempt on a monocular, dense mapper - dapper.
+A more serious attempt on a monocular, dense and direct mapper - dapper.